 Anyone found intentionally and/or maliciously destroying system files on any School of Informatics and Computing computers will be disciplined, including loss of computing privileges and possible academic action.

 IUPUI has a campus-wide pay-for-print policy that went into effect in Fall 2006.
 The School of Informatics and Computing is covered by this policy.

 Special paper may not be used in printers without assistance of technology staff.
 Transparencies may not be printed under any circumstances.

-Computer classroom schedules will be posted by the 2nd week of class in a semester.
+SOIC classroom schedules are maintained in Ad Astra.
+Search One for the Ad Astra tile.
 If, for any reason, a room must be closed during a normally open time, a note will be posted on the door.
 This practice is not intended to inconvenience students, and will not occur often.